AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer-decisioning/tabs/api-reference.md

     /// If the proposition reference within the option is released and no longer valid, the method returns `nil`.
     ///
     /// - Note: The returned XDM data also contains the `eventType` for the Experience Event with value `decisioning.propositionDisplay`.
-    /// - Returns A dictionary containing XDM data for the propositon interactions. func generateDisplayInteractionXdm() -> [String: Any]? {...}
+    /// - Returns A dictionary containing XDM data for the proposition interactions. func generateDisplayInteractionXdm() -> [String: Any]? {...}

     /// Creates a dictionary containing XDM formatted data for `Experience Event - Proposition Interactions` field group from the given proposition option.